gadingnst/gading.dev/src/contents/about/en.md

 I'm passionate in exploring about modern mobile and web technology while taking into consideration about *DX (Developer Experience)*, the latest trends, and techniques.

-My main focus is on improving DX in the Frontend team, such as setup the boilerplate, standardization, creating utilities/libraries, research, and improving the reliability structure in codebases.
+My main focus is on improving DX in the Frontend team, such as setup the boilerplate, architecture, standardization, creating utilities/libraries, research, and improving the reliability structure in codebases.
 My works is mostly on building services that are not *end-to-end products* on the Frontend side.

 I would be a fast learner in doing new things and building good teamwork either.
 Also, made several side or *open-source* projects on [GitHub](https://github.com/gadingnst) for fun, and maybe already useful for people who have used it.